Skip to main content

 • “Runs great for a fresh release with no issues so far even in very very large battles.”

-• “Considering this is a very early game, I don't think I can complete it on my system - it has more than enough resources, but it's just too buggy.”
+• “Considering this is a very early game, I don't think I can complete the game on my system - it has more than enough resources, but it's just too buggy.”

 • “However, at the moment the positive changes are somewhat overshadowed by the repeated game-breaking freezes and crashes seemingly at random during battles and even war counsels.”